Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 ## Microsoft.Extensions.Configuration.AzureAppConfiguration
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureAppConfiguration)

+### 7.1.0-preview - January 19, 2024
+* The provider will now automatically discover other existing replicas and attempt to connect to them when the AppConfig store and any replicas passed by the user have failed.
+This is enabled by default and can be disabled by setting the new `AzureAppConfigurationOptions.ReplicaDiscoveryEnabled` property equal to `false`. [#442](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/442)
+* Added support for the `variants`, `allocation`, and `telemetry` properties for feature flags introduced in version 4.0.0-preview of the Microsoft.FeatureManagement library. [#476](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/476)
+* Fixed a bug where passing a null value for the `key` parameter to `AzureAppConfigurationRefreshOptions.Register` would throw a `NullReferenceException`. [#503](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/503)
+* Fixed a bug with `AzureAppConfigurationOptions.Select`, `FeatureFlagOptions.Select`, and `AzureAppConfigurationOptions.SelectSnapshot` where additional calls with the same filters after the first call were ignored.
+The provider will now correctly use only the last call with duplicate filters to preserve label precedence. [#490](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/490)

 ### 7.0.0 - November 21, 2023
 ### Breaking Changes
 * `AddAzureAppConfiguration` now throws `ArgumentException` for invalid inputs even if the `optional` parameter is equal to `true`. [#318](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/318)